rajatsuner/sahyog_disaster_app/README.md

 4. The rescue members after indentifying problem can send acknowledge to the user and he/she can track the work
 5. Display nearby hospitals on Map with number of bed availability by providing hospitals with interface to update details regularly.
 6. A mass alert system which can notify all the required citizens about any warning with just single click.

+## Challenges faced :
+While implementing push notification services, it was not running in Android emulator but it runs fortunately on Real device after a very long time.
+We found very less support of sensors in Flutter.
+Since we were making two different apps for the Civilian and Rescue team, we found it hard to manage it on the same system along with virtual devices.